With the mention of trekking in Nepal, the two names that pop up in one’s mind are Everest and Annapurna.

 The trek to Annapurna Circuit will also take you to the deepest gorge in the world, Kali Gandaki.
 It features a trek to high altitude mountain lakes- Ice Lake and Tilicho.
 Ice Lake is situated at an altitude of 4600 meters and Tilicho at an elevation of 4920 meters.

 If you think the scenery only features mountains then let me burst that pre-conceived notion.
-Annapurna Circuit Trek will take you to Upper Mustang with an arid landscape resembling a desert.
-Upper Mustang lies close to Tibet and many people also say that its landscape resembles the Tibetan plateau.
+Annapurna Circuit with tilicho lake Trek will take you to Lower Mustang with an arid landscape resembling a desert.
+Mustang lies close to Tibet and many people also say that its landscape resembles the Tibetan plateau.
 The dominance of Tibetan Buddhist culture practiced in the region also adds to the Tibetan vibe.

 When trekking in the Everest region, you will come across Sherpa culture.
 Sherpas are of Tibetan culture and follow Tibetan Buddhism.
 You will stay in a tea house which is basically a house where a Sherpa family lives and accommodate trekkers.
 During your stay, you will get a glimpse of the daily lives of local people.
 If you start trekking to the Everest region from Jiri, you will witness Rai and Tamang culture and Sherpa culture.